dneuge/legacy-status-proxy-vatsim/README.md

 ## Current state

 - legacy Whazzup data files can be generated from JSON v3 data files
-  - coordinates missing in JSON files are by default computed from [VAT-Spy data](https://github.com/vatsimnetwork/vatspy-data-project)
+  - coordinates missing in JSON files are by default computed from [VAT-Spy data](https://github.com/vatsimnetwork/vatspy-data-project) and [online transceivers](https://api.vatsim.dev/#operation/TransceiverData)
 - network information ("URL index") is combined from legacy and JSON formats

 ## Known limitations